alanseed/climate-change-dashboard/README.md

 The project consists of three components:
 * The sql database to house the climate data and to provide data to the web page
-* The API to provide a URL for web page querries
+* The API to provide a URL for web page queries
 * The web page to provde the means to explore the data

 ## Data